liz / elizabeth • 25 • she/her

 to engage in social justice advocacy.

-Finally, there is a need for a public policy psychology, one that will shape health and mental health policy by giving psychology away."
+Finally, there is a need for a public policy psychology, one that will shape health and mental health policy."

 - Dr. Lillian Comas-Díaz